P-Vedant/P-Vedant/README.md

 <br><br>

 * 🌍  I'm based in Chicago, IL
-* 🖥️  See my portfolio at [In progress](http://VP.com)
+* 🖥️  In the process of making my portfolio, and will be available soon at: [In progress](http://VP.com)
 * ✉️  You can contact me at [vedap2008@gmail.com](mailto:vedap2008@gmail.com)
-* 🚀  I'm currently working on [Volunteering App](http://VA.com)
+* 🚀  I'm currently working on [VolunSearch Web](https://github.com/P-Vedant/VolunSearch)
-* 🧠  I'm learning Tensorflow
+* 🧠  I'm learning and finishing Artificial Intelligence from Harvard CS50 and learning Tensorflow
-* 🤝  I'm open to collaborating on any that I have listed language but look forward to Machine Learning/Tensorflow/AI projects.
+* 🤝  I'm open to collaborating on any project but look forward to Machine Learning/Tensorflow/AI projects.
 * ⚡  I'm secretly a wizard... but instead of a wand, I hold a keyboard.
 Debugging spells are still a work in progress, though. :(
 <br><br>
 <p align="center">